-Moreover, the goby Coryogalops anomolus was the only cryptobenthic species to show weakly distinct prey composition between locations and higher autotroph prey richness in the Arabian Gulf, and it was also the only species with a higher abundance and larger body size in the Arabian Gulf as compared to the Gulf of Oman.
-This species also had a less pronounced reduction in body condition from the Gulf of Oman to the Arabian Gulf compared to E. pulcher and E. ventermaculus.
-As opposed to most dominant cryptobenthic genera in the Arabian Gulf and Gulf of Oman (e.g. Ecsenius, Eviota, Enneapterygius, etc.), the goby genus Coryogalops belongs to a clade that contains many non-reef associated species from comparatively extreme habitats78,79 For example, Coryogalops often inhabit tidepools and other shallow environments exposed to fluctuating temperatures and salinity where they rely on a sedentary lifestyle with low energetic costs80,81.
-Thus, the persistence of C. anomolus in the southeastern Arabian Gulf may reflect an adaptation to extreme environments afforded by its evolutionary history of belonging to a lineage of non-reef, extreme habitat specialists.
+The role of deeply rooted evolutionary processes in permitting persistence in extreme environments, rather than short-term plasticity, is supported by the goby Coryogalops anomolus.
+C. anomolus was the only species to show weakly distinct prey composition between locations and higher autotroph prey richness in the Arabian Gulf, and had a higher abundance and larger body size in the Arabian Gulf as compared to the Gulf of Oman.
+Furthermore, compared to E. pulcher and E. ventermaculus, differences in body condition between locations were weak for C. anomolus.
+As opposed to most dominant cryptobenthic genera in the Arabian Gulf and Gulf of Oman (e.g. Ecsenius, Eviota, Enneapterygius, etc.), the goby genus Coryogalops belongs to a clade that contains many non-reef associated species from comparatively extreme habitats81,82 For example, Coryogalops often inhabit tidepools and other shallow environments exposed to fluctuating temperatures and salinity where they rely on a sedentary lifestyle with low energetic costs83,84.
+Thus, the persistence of thriving C. anomolus populations in the southeastern Arabian Gulf may reflect deeper evolutionary rooting in extreme environments.